136 people just voted on Patient Is (Too) Hot for Teacher

 I was at the desk telling a coworker about the stuff this guy was saying, when a resident overheard me.
 He was former Air Force as well, and looked like he had seen a ghost.
 As soon as I mentioned the name of the base, this doctor freaked out.
 He said that that city/base has no roads in or out and a lot of top secret testing goes down there.
 He said that you don't know about it unless you've been there.
 He told me not to talk about it or make a big deal.

 Well, my mother was a nurse that specialized in geriatrics, and she worked for several hospice hospitals for many years.
 She often described situations at her work with several of the patients.
 She would say that each person tends to have a very similar "checklist" that they follow right before death.
 This checklist often ended in a very similar way.

 They would get caught talking to someone that wasn't there.
 When asked who they (otherwise lucid people) were talking to, they would describe an individual who was already dead.
 When asked what they were talking about, they would say that their relative wanted to know if they were ready to move on.
 A pretty common response would be, "Yeah, he/she said that she will take me tomorrow at 3:00."
 Well, it would often happen that they would die at the exact time their relatives quoted.

-64 people just voted on Old Lady Speaks in Tongues
+Old Lady Speaks in Tongues

 When I first started working in the hospital, I was sitting with this sweet little old woman.
 I had sat with her, talking about her family and such for six hours.
 Towards the end of my shift (9 pm) they decided she didn't need to have a heart monitor, so they transferred her to a different unit.